plotdb/fescope/README.md

     scope = new rescope!
     scope.load d3.v6
       .then -> scope.load d3.v3
-      .then -> scope.context d3.v6, -> /* run v6 code ... */
+      .then -> scope.context d3.v6, ({d3}) -> /* run v6 code with local d3 variable ... */
-      .then -> scope.context d3.v3, -> /* run v3 code ... */
+      .then -> scope.context d3.v3, ({d3}) -> /* run v3 code with local d3 variable ... */

-Note that for asynchronous functions, context may change if there are concurrent `scope.context` running so window object may be overwritten In this case, always rely on the passed `context` object to access required libraries.
+While it's possible to load context into window object, we may run into trouble with concurrent overlapped context calls, so the context is always available as local variables.
+Always rely on the passed `context` object to access required libraries.

+## Semantic URL / Module Loading

+Instead of plain URLs, you can also request a library with its name, version and relative path.
+For example,

+    {url: "assets/lib/@loadingio/ldquery/main/ldq.min.js"}

+can be represented as:

+    {name: "@loadingio/ldquery", version: "main", path: "ldq.min.js"}

+This abstracts the location of libraries and thus can be customized if needed with `registry` option:

+    new rescope({registry: function(opt) {  return opt.name + opt.version + opt.path; });

+where registry, if provided, should be a function:

+ - accepting an object with following members:
+   - `name`: module name
+   - `version`: module version
+   - `path`: relative path to the requested file
+ - and return corresponding url based on those members, for example:
+   - `return ["https://jsdelivr.net/npm", opt.name, opt.version, opt.path].join('/');`

 ## Customized Context